Enquiry Form

 The detector portion of the Perfect Focus System (PFS) has been detached from the nosepiece in order to reduce mechanical load on the objective nosepiece.
 This new design also minimizes heat transfer, which contributes to a more stable imaging environment.
 Towards this end, the power consumption of the Z-drive motor has also been reduced.
 Combined, these mechanical redesigns result in an ultra-stable imaging platform, perfectly suited for single-molecule imaging and super-resolution applications.

-The newest generation of the Perfect Focus System (PFS) automatically corrects focus drift caused by temperature changes and mechanical vibrations that can be caused by a variety of factors, including the addition of reagents to the sample and multi-position imaging.
+The Perfect Focus System (PFS) automatically corrects focus drift caused by temperature changes and mechanical vibrations, which can be caused by a variety of factors including the addition of reagents to the sample and multi-position imaging.

-The PFS detects and tracks the position of a reference plane (e.g. coverslip surface in the case of immersion objectives) in real time to maintain focus.
-Unique optical-offset technology allows users to maintain focus at an arbitrary position offset from the reference plane.
-The user can simply focus on the desired plane and then engage the PFS.
-The PFS then automatically and continuously maintains focus by means of a built-in linear encoder and high-speed feedback mechanism, providing highly-reliable images even during long-term, complex imaging tasks.
+The PFS maintains focus by detecting and tracking the position of the coverslip surface in real time.
+Unique optical offset technology allows users to easily maintain focus at a desired position offset from the cover slip surface.
+The PFS automatically and continuously maintains focus by means of a built-in linear encoder and high speed feedback mechanism, providing highly reliable images even during long-term, complex imaging tasks.

 PFS is compatible with a wide range of applications, from routine experiments involving plastic culture dishes to single-molecule imaging and multi-photon imaging.
-It is also compatible with a wide range of wavelengths, from ultraviolet to infrared, providing a means for maintaining perfect focus even for multi photon and optical tweezer applications.
+It is also compatible with a wide range of wavelengths, from ultraviolet to infrared, meaning it can be used for multi-photon and optical tweezer applications.

 Built-in sensors detect the status of microscope components